 Carrying out a survey on the house you’re buying is crucial.
 When you have one completed by the Royal Institute of Chartered Surveyors (RICS), you can be confident that your new home’s going to be looked at by a reliable expert.
 If there are any problems with the condition of the property, identifying them before you complete your purchase could save you huge amounts of money further down the line.
 There are various survey’s you can get, depending on how much detail you need them to look in to.
 Find out more about the different surveys below or read our guide to surveys.

 Your mortgage provider will carry out a limited survey to ensure the property you’re buying is valued correctly, and this is mandatory.
 The cost of the survey often depends on the price of the house you’re buying.
-For a property valued at over £200,000, you can expect to pay at least £200 for this, however some mortgage providers include this as an incentive when you choose them to be your lender.
+For a property valued at £200,000 and in good condition, you can expect to pay at least £200 for this, however some mortgage providers include this as an incentive when you choose them to be your lender.

 RICS Level 1 Survey: Home Condition Report

 If you’re buying a relatively new home that’s been conventionally built, the basic level of survey could be okay for you.
-Any potential risks and urgent defects will be highlighted, and you can expect the cost for this report to start at around £250.
+Any potential risks and urgent defects will be highlighted, and you can expect the cost for this report to start from £300.

 This survey’s more comprehensive than a basic valuation, and suitable for conventional properties that are in a reasonable condition.
 With this report, you can choose to add a valuation, helping you to save on having two separate surveys done.
 The typical cost of this survey is around £400 and up.